 Whether you prefer a standard personal health record or opt for the CareClinic health diary app, you will be happy to know that you can export your health-related data and share it with your physicians, caregivers, and other interested parties.

 For example, the monthly report generated by the CareClinic health app can be printed and shared in the traditional form with the physician or healthcare provider.
-Or, if you want, you can export it as a PDF document and use it for the same purpose.
+This is just one of the ways in which a PHR benefits you.
+If you want, you can export it as a PDF document and use it for the same purpose.
 It will contain all of the key health information, allowing the doctor to review your medical and family history, and improve your current treatment plan.

 Managing our health with the help of modern technology has saved us from going from one physician to the other, carrying stacks of medical reports and other similar documents.
 Now, with the electronic PHR, we can go to any specialist and he/she can access all of our health-related information on the spot.